 This certificate must be printed on the Accredited Veterinarian’s letterhead

 A new Health Certificate for Captive Wild Ruminant is effective immediately.
-From now on until November 30 the old and new certificates will be accepted.
-Starting on December 1, 2014 only the new certificate will be used.
+Starting on February 10, 2015 only the new certificate will be used.

 As of April 23, 2010 due to a report of Rabbit Hemorrhagic Disease in the State of Minnesota, until further notice, Mexico will refuse entry of all rabbits (including pet rabbits) from the United States.